 Here’s the advice he gave me…

-My sister-in-law has a tried and true recipe that she finds will give a streak-free result:
+My sister-in-law has this tried and true recipe that she finds will give a streak-free result.
+Is it better than the above?
+Well the vinegar does help cut the streaking and adds a little extra muscle.

 - 1/2 cup of vinegar